obophenotype/cephalopod-ontology/README.md

 # cephalopod-ontology

 ```
-<コ:彡

-Ｃ:。ミ
+<コ:彡 An ontology of cephalopod anatomy and traits Ｃ:。ミ
 ```

-Ontology of cephalopod anatomy and traits

 The ontology is available from